 6. Student involvement in the review of the plan

 6.2.
-The plan will be reviewed, with student involvement, before it’s publication for students enrolled on 2019/20 academic year.
-The first review will take place in late 2018 / early 2019.
+The plan will be reviewed, with student involvement, before it’s publication for students enrolled on the 2020/21 academic year.

 Posted in: Middlesex Policies